pluralsight/guides/in-review/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 </code></pre>

-This is just an extra check and the data type does not need to be added.
+This is just an extra check in <code>ServerMethodHandler.convertResponse</code>and the data type does not need to be added.
 The browser can then automatically display the reply, for example and so this is a quick way to ask a service to perform some function.

 The server can also be asked directly to return a file from its web directory.
 Therefore:<br/>
 <code>